beercss/beercss/docs/ELEMENTS.md

 ## [Snackbar](SNACKBAR.md)

 Snackbars provide brief messages about app processes at bottom or top of the screen.
-It's not recomended to show two or more snackbars at same time.
+It's not recommended to show two or more snackbars at same time.

 ## [Tooltip](TOOLTIP.md)